 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.” ~M. Williamson

-Dr. Mazzula is a counseling psychologist and educator with extensive experience in leadership, facilitation and training on issues of diversity, equity and inclusion.
-Dr. Mazzula provides strategic support, consultation and trainer-training enriched with over 15 years of research and clinical experiences attending to the psychological and practical role of race and culture in mental health and interpersonal/group dynamics.
+Dr. Mazzula is a counseling psychologist by training and educator with extensive experience in leadership, facilitation and training on issues of diversity, equity and inclusion.
+Dr. Mazzula provides strategic support, consultation and trainer-training enriched with over 15 years of research, clinical experiences and curriculum development attending to the psychological and practical role of race and culture in mental health and interpersonal/group dynamics.
+She specializes in developing process, benchmark measures and systemic guidelines to assess equitable, inclusive and culturally responsive research and scholarship and in social framework evaluation of workplace discrimination and inclusiveness.
 She is the Executive Director of the Latina Researchers Network, Former President of the Latino Psychological Association and member of the American Psychological Association and National Latina/o Psychological Association.

 - Multicultural sensitivity, equity and inclusion